sco1/skyportal/README.md

 Heavily inspired by Bob Hammell"s PyPortal Flight Tracker ([GH](https://github.com/rhammell/pyportal-flight-tracker), [Tutorial](https://www.hackster.io/rhammell/pyportal-flight-tracker-0be6b0#story)).

+Thank you to [markleoart](https://www.fiverr.com/markleoart) for creating the aircraft icon sprite sheets!

 ## Getting Started
 Users are assumed have read through [Adafruit"s PyPortal learning guide](https://learn.adafruit.com/adafruit-pyportal).
 CircuitPython v8.2 is currently in use for this repository, no other versions are evaluated.